 Sarah insists that the pie should also contain the vegetables but they can be done separately if you have more than three diners.

 Rabbit usually cooks quickly, though the old alpha male shot at Mynydd Bach took a bit more than most before he was fit for consumption.

 Fry up the rabbit, garlic and mushrooms in the olive oil and give it a bit of a poke.
 If it looks as though it will be tender, throw in the onions and the red wine and deposit all in the pie dish.
 If not throw in the beer/wine and simmer until the meat starts to tenderise, then throw it in the pie dish with the onions on top.

 Now add the vegetables on top of the rabbit, salt and pepper and add a bit more wine if it looks as though it needs it.
 Drink some yourself whatever.

 Cover with pastry and bake at 200 C for 45 minutes.
 Its a good idea to support the pastry on an upside down cup.
 Not a pastry funnel.
 As the pie cooks, gravy gets drawn into the cup and when the pie is opened there is extra gravy.

-All the recipes that follow start off with the same treatment of the filling.
+Many of the recipes that follow start off with the same treatment of the filling.